The Holocaust in Ukraine

 A map of the Holocaust in Ukraine.

 The Holocaust saw the systematic mass murder of Jews in the Reichskommissariat Ukraine, the General Government, the Crimean General Government and some areas which were located to the east of Reichskommissariat Ukraine (all of those areas were under the military control of Nazi Germany), in the Transnistria Governorate and Bessarabia, Northern Bukovina and the Hertsa region (all of those areas were then part of Romania, with the latter three areas being re-annexed) and Carpathian Ruthenia (then part of Hungary) during World War II.
 The listed areas are currently parts of Ukraine (except modern-day Transnistria).
 (Note: Given the overlapping geographical scopes, see also The Holocaust in Poland (west), The Holocaust in Romania (southwest), The Holocaust in Belarus (north) and The Holocaust in Russia (east).)

 Between 1941 and 1945, between 850,000 and 1,600,000 Jews were killed in Ukraine, which included assistance of local collaborators.
+Another estimate of this figure from Yitzhak Arad is 1,452,000 to 1,518,000 total murdered Ukrainian Jews in the Holocaust.
+If one looks only at the territories that were a part of the Ukrainian SSR in 1938 (so, excluding Eastern Galicia, Volhynia, northern Bukovina, the Bujak, and Subcarpathian Ruthenia), then between 667,000 and 693,000 Ukrainian Jews were murdered in the Holocaust, also according to Yizhak Arad's data.

-According to Yale historian Timothy D. Snyder, "the Holocaust is integrally and organically connected to the Vernichtungskrieg, the war in 1941, and it is organically and integrally connected to the attempt to conquer Ukraine … Had Hitler not had the colonial idea to fight a war in Eastern Europe to control Ukraine, had there not been that idea, there could not have been a Holocaust."
+According to University of Toronto historian Timothy D. Snyder, "the Holocaust is integrally and organically connected to the Vernichtungskrieg, the war in 1941, and it is organically and integrally connected to the attempt to conquer Ukraine … Had Hitler not had the colonial idea to fight a war in Eastern Europe to control Ukraine, had there not been that idea, there could not have been a Holocaust."
 According to Wendy Lower, the genocide of the Ukrainian Jews was closely linked to German plans to exploit and colonize Ukraine.

+German occupation policy

+Nazis viewed themselves as "civilizers" similar to the British Empire, while regarding Ukrainians and Jews as racially inferior.
+Jews were marked for total extermination, while Ukrainians were intended to serve as an exploited labor force, deprived of education, healthcare, adequate food, and eventually displaced or allowed to die out.
+Unlike in Western Europe where Jews were deported to extermination camps, the Holocaust in Ukraine was predominantly localized.
+The Einsatzgruppen (mobile killing squads), supported by Order Police battalions and local Ukrainian auxiliaries, systematically rounded up and shot Jews near their home towns and villages.